Iowans speak out on need for Mental Health Institutes

 By State Sen. Rich Taylor

-The Senate’s Government Oversight Committee heard testimony this week from a patient and employees of the state-run Mental Health Institutes (MHIs) that have been targeted for closure by Governor Branstad.
+The Senate’s Government Oversight Committee heard testimony last week from a patient and employees of the state-run Mental Health Institutes (MHIs) that have been targeted for closure by Governor Branstad.

-Under current Iowa law, the state must maintain and operate MHIs in Cherokee, Clarinda, Independence and Mount Pleasant.
-The governor’s unilateral decision to close the Clarinda and Mt.
+Under current Iowa law, the state must maintain and operate MHIs in Cherokee, Clarinda, Independence and Mt.
+Pleasant.
+The Governor’s unilateral decision to close the Clarinda and Mt.
 Pleasant facilities has drawn criticism from community leaders, legislators and mental health advocates because his plan hurts Iowans who need the critical services they provide.
 Layoffs have already begun in Mt.
 Pleasant.

 A former patient and staff describe Clarinda and Mt.
 Pleasant as modern, efficient operations that provide services often not available in other locations, including inpatient dual substance use disorder and mental health treatment.
 The facilities have trained, dedicated, professional staff that provide compassionate care to some of our most vulnerable citizens.